-EB Middle School students visited and volunteered at the Alameda Food Bank last week as part of our annual effort to support the county’s nonprofit.
+Every year, EB Middle School students visit and volunteer at the Alameda Food Bank as part of our annual effort to support the county’s nonprofit.
 The Food Bank through food and dollar donations feeds over 300,000 people a year.

 It was founded to help Alameda residents in need by providing nourishing food in a compassionate and respectful manner with the support of dedicated volunteers and local partners.